zachzwei/bellscriptions/README.md

 ### I'm getting ECONNREFUSED errors when minting

 There's a problem with the node connection.
-Your `dogecoin.conf` file should look something like:
+Your `bellscoin.conf` file should look something like:

 ```
-rpcuser=ape
+rpcuser=z4ch
 rpcpassword=zord
-rpcport=22555
+rpcport=19918
 server=1
 ```